AhmedFarazQaimkhani/MI-FEC/README.md

 ## Improvements

 - Add E2E test cases.
-- Add Unit test cases
+- Add Unit test cases.
 - Add SonarQube to analyze code quality and code security.

 ## Features that can be added